What is Platelet Rich Plasma (PRP)?

-With any treatment option the outcome and sustained results are highly dependent on the extent of the injury.
-For example in the case of mild arthritis, PRP could potentially prevent the development of further degeneration.
-However, in advanced arthritic degeneration the goal of the treatment is to minimize pain and improve function.
-PRP (potentially if used in tandem with the use of stem cells) could avoid surgery such as joint replacements and potentially spinal fusion.
+With any treatment, the outcome and results depend on the patient and the extent of the injury.
+For example, when used for mild arthritis, PRP may prevent further degeneration.
+However, for advanced arthritic degeneration, the goal would be to minimize pain and improve function.
+PRP (potentially if used in tandem with the use of stem cells) could help patients avoid surgical procedures such as joint replacements and potentially spinal fusion.

 HOW IS PRP CREATED?

 Creating PRP is a simple, painless, and convenient process.
 The entire process from drawing blood to preparing the solution is done in the office in as little as 25-30 minutes.
 A small amount of blood is drawn, similar to a routine blood draw.
 The blood is then placed into a centrifuge and spun at high speeds.
 This separates the blood into red blood cells and concentrated platelets.
 The red blood cells are discarded leaving the concentrated PRP for the treatment.

 HOW ARE THE PRP INJECTIONS ADMINISTERED?
 ARE THE INJECTIONS PAINFUL?